percona/k8spxc-docs/docs/users.md

 !!! note

-    The operator does not attempt to create a user if such a login exists, regardless of the host part.
-For example, it creates the administrative database user `operator` as `operator@'%` in MySQL, but if the MySQL user `operator@'something'` already exists for some reason, the operator will act as if the user `operator@'%` already exists.
+    The administrative database user `operator` is created in MySQL as `operator@'%`.
+Configurations with `operator@'something'` user having the host part different from `%` are not supported, and such users should not exist in the database.

 ### YAML Object Format